Emmotes/ic_spoilers/docs/caramon.md

         "conditions": [
             {
                 "condition": "feat_assigned 2758",
-                "desc": "Caramon increases the effect of Raise Spirits by $(not_buffed amount)% for each Champion in the formation affected by at least two Raise Spirits buffs"
+                "desc": "Caramon increases the effect of Raise Spirits by $amount% for each Champion in the formation affected by at least two Raise Spirits buffs"
             },
             {
-                "desc": "Caramon increases the effect of Raise Spirits by $(not_buffed amount)% for each Champion in the formation not affected by Raise Spirits."
+                "desc": "Caramon increases the effect of Raise Spirits by $amount% for each Champion in the formation not affected by Raise Spirits."
             }
         ]
     },